skalenetwork/documentation/developers/products/interchain-messaging-agent/get-started-with-eth.md

 ### Get Started with ETH

-You can use the Interchain Messaging Agent to manage ETH tokens between Ethereum and SKALE.
+The Interchain Messaging Agent can be used for managing ETH between Ethereum and SKALE.
+The following three steps guide you through a complete transfer from Ethereum to SKALE and back.
+Unlike managing ERC20 and ERC721, ETH is natively supported so there is no need for you to setup and map ETH on your SKALE Chain.

 <button>[Live ETH IMA Demo](https://codesandbox.io/s/skale-interchain-messaging-agent-eth-zm6hz)</button>